-In Mendocino County, California, there is a fascinating ecological phenomenon called the “pygmy forest.”
-Highly stunted, “pygmy” trees grow on patches of acidic, shallow soil that is extremely low in vital nutrients.
-These trees remain only five to fifteen feet tall, despite living up to three hundred years old.
-When transplanted onto richer soils, however, these trees grow to full height (to the dismay of gardeners who want ready-made, adorable bonsai trees).
+For my Ph.D. dissertation, I studied a unique plant community aptly named the “pygmy forest” that occurs in patches along the coast of Northern California.
+Plants of the pygmy forest are severely stunted, due to acidic, shallow soil that is extremely low in vital nutrients.
+In places, these trees remain only head-height, despite being several decades old.
+When transplanted onto richer soils, however, these trees can grow to full height (to the dismay of gardeners who want ready-made, cute bonsai trees).

 For the first chapter of my thesis, I examined how the leaves of pygmy plants function, and I compared them to leaves of same-species plants growing nearby, outside of the pygmy forest.
 I had hypothesized that the growth of the pygmy plants was so stunted because their leaves weren’t able to photosynthesize quickly.
 The process of photosynthesis requires enzymes and pigments that take a lot of nutrients to build, so it makes sense that plants on low-nutrient soils would have some difficulty with photosynthesis.
 However, I found that most pygmy forest plants have similar rates of photosynthesis as non-pygmy forest plants.
 Instead, pygmy plants often grow fewer leaves: instead of producing many leaves that they don’t have enough nutrients for, they grow a few leaves that they can invest more of their nutrients into.
 They also grow thicker/tougher leaves, so that their few, high-quality leaves are less likely to be eaten by deer, damaged by fungi, broken by passing animals, or otherwise lost.